Crystalnix/Termius-Documentation/ios/quick_start/basic_host.md

 > ***!*** What is a host?
 > Termius is a cross-platform SSH Client.
 It helps you to connect to- and manage a system or service.
 If a system or service is prepared to accept SSH connections it is called a host.
 A host can be found through hostname e.g. ssh.Termius.com or IP address e.g. 192.168.0.21.

+## Usinng Identities
+An identity is a username in combination with a password or key which you may predefine and stored.
+One identity can then be shared among multiple hosts and host groups.

+> ***!*** Identities are managed using [Keychain](../features/keychain.md)

 ## Connect to a host